What is no-scalpel vasectomy?

 Is a vasectomy painful?

 Most men feel little, if any, pain with a no-scalpel vasectomy.
 There is mild discomfort with the application of anesthesia.
 You may experience a slight tugging sensation during the procedure.
-The effects of the anesthesia will last for several hours and this will allow you time to go home, lie down and apply an ice pack.
-Tylenol or ibuprofen will be all that you require later for inflammation and pain relief.
-There will be a small amount of swell-ing that may last for three to seven days.
+The effects of the anesthesia will last for almost an hour and this will allow you time to go home, lie down and apply an ice pack.
+Advil(ibuprofen) or Aleve(naproxen) will be all that you require later for inflammation and pain relief.
+There will be a small amount of swelling and bruising that may last for seven to ten days.
+We DO NOT prescribe narcotics in the clinic for routine vasectomies unless there are rare post procedure issues.

 What can I expect at your clinic?